parkjangwon/icu/README.md

 1. Create a new project in your Supabase dashboard.
 2. Go to the **SQL Editor**.
-3. Copy the entire content of `backend/supabase/schema.sql` and run it to create the necessary tables (`monitored_urls`, `health_checks`) and row-level security policies.
+3. Copy the entire content of `backend/supabase/schema.sql` and run it to create the necessary tables (e.g., `monitored_urls`) and row-level security policies.

 ### 2. Backend Setup